hungryram/Arts4Kidz/content/about/_index.md

 +++
-body = "Working together with our community, we provide access to education and resources in an effort to enrich, expand, and promote the arts!" heading = "Founded by Ashley Finkelstein" image = "https://res.cloudinary.com/hungryram19/image/upload/v1632112183/ashley-fink/arts4kidz/girl-playing-sax.jpg" image_alt_tag = "Randy Nong with red tie"
+body = "Working together with our community, we provide access to education and resources in an effort to enrich, expand, and promote the arts!
+Arts 4 Kidz is a non-profit for less fortunate kids up to the age of 18, to learn what the arts is about!
+Whether it's dancing, signing, musical theatre, or learning a new instrument, Arts 4 Kidz is here to help!
+Contact us for more information!" heading = "Founded by Ashley Finkelstein" image = "https://res.cloudinary.com/hungryram19/image/upload/v1632112183/ashley-fink/arts4kidz/girl-playing-sax.jpg" image_alt_tag = "Randy Nong with red tie"